 Each candidate for the Doctoral degree in Counselor Education and Supervision must prepare and defend a Dissertation.
 The Dissertation is a scholarly project that represents the results of original and significant empirical research of publication quality.
 The candidate must demonstrate the ability to conceive, design, conduct, and interpret independent and original research related to the counseling field.
 The Dissertation is the culmination of the Doctoral Program and is overseen by the student's Dissertation Chair and Dissertation Committee Members.
 The Dissertation Committee (Chair and two Committee Members) provides continual assistance, guidance, and timely feedback throughout the process of completing the Dissertation.

 Students ascertain their Dissertation Chair and register for COUC 989: Dissertation Proposal and Research after completing all of their required coursework (some students enter this phase while still completing the Internship).
-It is University Policy that students must continually remain registered for COUC 989 during the Doctoral Dissertation process (six credits (2 terms) are required but some students need more time to complete their research project and must therefore continually register for COUC 989 for additional terms).
-International students who need to maintain 6 hours per term may take up to 6 Dissertation hours per semester.
-When the student's Dissertation Chair gives permission to do so, the student will register for their final 3 credit hours in the Ph.D. program: COUC 990 Dissertation Defense.
+It is University Policy that students must continually remain registered for COUC 989 during the Doctoral Dissertation process (six credits [2 terms] are required but some students need more time to complete their research project and must therefore continually register for COUC 989 for additional terms until done).
+When the student's Dissertation Chair gives permission to do so, the student will register for their final 3 credit hours in the Ph.D.
+CES program: COUC 990 Dissertation Defense.